Linear Thompson Sampling Revisited: Preliminaries

 \begin{assumption}[Bandit parameter] There exists $S\in\Re^+$ such that $\|\theta^\star\| \leq S$ and $S$ is known. \end{assumption}

 \begin{assumption}[Noise] The noise process $\{\xi_t\}_t$ is a martingale difference sequence given $\F^x_t$ and it is conditionally $R$-subgaussian for some constant $R \geq 0$,

 \end{assumption}

 \textbf{Technical tools.} Let $(x_1,\ldots,x_t)\in\X^t$ be a sequence of arms and $(r_2,\ldots,r_{t+1})$ be the corresponding rewards, then $\theta^\star$ can be estimated by regularized least-squares (RLS).
-For any regularization parameter $\lambda\in\Re^+$, the design matrix and the RLS estimate are defined as For any positive semi-definite matrix $A$, the weighted 2-norm $\|.\|_A$ is defined by $\|x\|^2_A = x^\transp A x$.
-We recall an important concentration inequality for RLS estimates.
+For any regularization parameter $\lambda\in\Re^+$, the design matrix and the RLS estimate are defined as We recall an important concentration inequality for RLS estimates.

 \begin{proposition}[Thm.~2 in~\cite{abbasi-yadkori2011improved}] For any $\delta \in (0,1)$, under Asm.~\ref{asm:arm.set},\ref{asm:param.set}, and~\ref{asm:subgaussian}, for any $\F^x_t$-adapted sequence $(x_1,\ldots,x_t)$, the RLS estimator $\wh\theta_t$ is such that for any fixed $t\geq 1$,